 Accurate and effective, the Specialized Air Tool Pro makes filling your tires to the perfect pressure easier than any other pump in the test.
 Its large handle, smooth pumping action, and broad base plate keep you fairly comfortable while you work.
 Its reasonably readable gauge is precise enough (marking every 2 PSI) to help you nail your numbers.
-A bleeder valve in the handle itself helps you dial everything in — adding a little, bleeding a little away — without leaving the helm.
-Specialized's SwitchHitter II nozzle also automatically adjusts to either a Schrader or Presta valve.
+A bleeder valve in the handle helps you dial everything in — adding a little, bleeding a little away — without leaving the helm.
+Specialized's SwitchHitter II nozzle also automatically adjusts to a Schrader or Presta valve.
 Though many of the pumps featured similar technology, we found this chuck more seamless than the rest.
-It's efficient, too, inflating our road tires faster than all but one other pump in the test (the Bontrager Charager discussed below).
+It's efficient, too, inflating our road tires faster than all but one other pump in the test.

-The Air Tool Pro is just okay at inflating mountain bike tires (again beaten out by the Bontrager and the two MTB specialists listed below).
+The Air Tool Pro is just okay at inflating mountain bike tires.
+It does well enough.
+It just takes a little longer.
 It's also heavy and not as stable as we'd like it to be.
 It can easily tip forward, away from the gauge.
-This is annoying, and it happens because the base plate doesn't extend very far toward you when you're pumping, pulling you in closer to the pump to hold it down and making things less comfortable than they could be.
-Still, the combination of fast high-pressure inflation, excellent nozzle attachment skills, accuracy, and a useful bleeder valve was enough to outscore the competition.
+This isn't very pleasant, and it happens because the base plate doesn't extend very far toward you when you're pumping, pulling you in closer to the pump to hold it down and making things less comfortable than they could be.
+Still, the combination of fast high-pressure inflation, excellent nozzle attachment skills, accuracy, and a good bleeder valve was enough to outscore the competition.

 Best Bang for the Buck

-Praise aside, that smart nozzle is more finicky than other similar options in this review.
+Praise aside, that smart nozzle is more finicky than similar options in this review.
 We struggled to get it to connect to valves more often, especially when the tire was flat and less of it was exposed above the rim.
-That said, with a little patience, the connection isn't that hard to make.
+With a little patience, the connection isn't that hard to make.
 That's a lot of positives and one rather important negative.
-If you can muster a little patience when your tire is totally flat, this pump is an excellent deal.
+This pump is a great value if you can muster patience when your tire is flat.

 Great Value for Mountain Bikers

-Most of the pumps in this review do a pretty good job inflating high-pressure road tires.
+Most of the pumps in this review do a good job inflating high-pressure road tires.
 Only two really shine at high-volume mountain bike tires.
 This is the less expensive of the two.
-The Crankbrothers Sterling pump offers two modes: one that optimizes for pressure, the other for volume.
+The Crankbrothers Sterling pump offers two modes: one that optimizes for pressure and the other for volume.
 You can switch back and forth using a foot pedal at the base.
-The high volume option takes our mountain bike tires from 10 PSI to 30 faster than every pump but the Topeak Sport 2Stage discussed below.
-And it keeps the volume manageable enough that it's not hard to compress (unlike the 2Stage).
+The high volume option takes our mountain bike tires from 10 PSI to 30 faster than every pump but one that we tested.
+And it keeps the volume manageable enough that it's not hard to compress.